 - what bands have been open from the DXer's QTH at what times in the past, and to what continents?

-To accomplish this, SpotCollector captures DX spots from multiple spot sources:
+To accomplish this, SpotCollector captures DX spots from up to 6 spot sources:

 a local PacketCluster, by way of a Terminal Node Controller (TNC) attached to one of your PC's serial ports

 the DX Summit spotting network, by way of the #CQDX IRC channel